vaibhavoberoi/MakeUp_Mirror/README.md

 # MakeUp_Mirror
-Live Webcam with enhanced facial make-up.
+Live Webcam with enhanced facial make-up using face_recognition library of Python.